 Early History of the Gainfart family

 This web page shows only a small excerpt of our Gainfart research.
-Another 229 words (16 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Gainfart History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Gainfart History in all our PDF Extended History products and printed products wherever possible.

 Gainfart Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Gainfart include Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gainfart family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Gainfart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gainfart family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Gainfart were among these contributors, for they have been located in early North American records: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.